My computer monitor randomly shuts off

 There are several possible reasons why a monitor would turn off randomly.
 Some of the reasons relate to the monitor while others relate to the computer.

-Tip: If the monitor is staying on, but losing signal (e.g., the power light goes from green to orange) this is almost always an issue with the computer and not the monitor.
-If the monitor power light turns off, then it is almost definitely a problem with the monitor.
+If the monitor is staying on, but losing signal (e.g., the power light goes from green to orange) this is almost always an issue with the computer and not the monitor.
+If the monitor power light turns off, then it's most likely problem with the monitor.

-Note: If you've been away from the computer and the monitor is turning off but wakes up if you click a mouse button or press a key on the keyboard, the monitor is turning off because of power management features.
+If your computer turns off when you stop using it for a time, but it wakes up when you click a mouse button or press a key on the keyboard, there's nothing wrong with your monitor.
+It's operating according to your power management features.

 One reason the monitor could shut off is because it is overheating.
 When a monitor overheats, it will shut off to prevent damage to the circuitry inside.
 Causes of overheating include dust build-up, excessive heat or humidity, or blockage of the vents that allow the heat to escape.